ReDI-School/intermediate-java/lesson5/index.md

 ### 1 - Prettify

-Prettifying a string means to print the string in the standard output with the characters that appear sided by side separated by a character chosen by the user.
+Prettifying a string means to print the string in the standard output with the characters that appear side by side separated by a character chosen by the user.

 You should write a method that takes a string and the separating character and prettifies the string using the separating character.
 In addition make sure to get the separating character from the user via the standard input.

 ### 2 - Sum of an array.